 Acne Scars – Causes, Treatment & Recommended Removal Method

-What Causes Acne Scars?
+What Causes Pimple Scars?

 Treating Acne Scars

-- Intensif Microneedling RF is good for depressed scars that lie more than 1.5mm deep below the skin, microneedling helps.
+This therapy is good for depressed scars that lie more than 1.5mm deep below the skin, microneedling helps.
 It is a procedure that uses a small, handheld, needle-studded roller containing multiple fine needles to puncture the top layer of your skin.
 How this works is that it encourages peeling it triggers the production of collagen and elastin as the skin tries to heal, leaving skin with a smoother appearance.
 Results can be seen within six to 12 weeks after treatment.
-This is a popular treatment because there’s less risk of side effects, although slight bruising can occur during the process.
-However, it is not suitable for those currently suffering from an acne breakout, rosacea or eczema.
+This is a popular treatment because the results are better, there are also fewer risk of side effects, minimal downtime and are much suitable for darker skin tone.

 Acne Scar Removal in Singapore – Why We Don’t Use CO2 Lasers

-In the past, treatment for acne scars were CO2 fractional resurfacing lasers.
+In the past, treatment for acne scars or acne marks were CO2 fractional resurfacing lasers.
 CO2 fractional lasers treat scars by gradually removing a few microns from the upper layer of the skin.
-CO2 resurfacing though is more suitable for Caucasian skin.
+This resurfacing treatment is more suitable for Caucasian skin as compared to Asian skin.
 If used on Asian skin, complications of hyperpigmentation and burns often occur, resulting in multiple treatments.
 Results when using this treatment for deeper scars is unsatisfactory, because more complications arise, as well as longer downtime for patients.

 We can now quite easily target the scar to almost the full thickness of the skin.
 The 500 micron ablative depth, can treat the deep scar tissue that pulls the skin surface down.
 Dermal lasers are also used to stimulate the growth of the skin's collagen.
 This triple-action of deep fractional skin resurfacing, which releases the tethering scar fibers and rebuilds the skin’s collagen matrix, means the skin is restored to its natural position, resulting in much smoother skin.
 Other treatments such as Chemical Peels can also reduce scarring appearance.